On an impulse to reconnect with her origins, Freddie, 25, returns to South Korea for the first time, where she was born before being adopted…

 Davy Chou is a Cambodian French director and producer born in 1983, based in Phnom Penh.

-In 2014, his short film Cambodia 2099 was selected at Cannes’ Directors’ Fortnight, followed in 2016 by his Cambodia-set first feature, Diamond Island, which was awarded the SACD Prize at Cannes’ Critics’ Week.
-He is the second Cambodian director in history, after The Missing Picture director Rithy Panh, to have presented his work at Cannes.
+In 2014, his short film Cambodia 2099 was selected at Cannes’ Directors’ Fortnight, followed in 2016 by his Cambodia-set feature debut, Diamond Island, which was awarded the SACD Prize at Cannes’ Critics’ Week.
+He is the second Cambodian director in history, after The Missing Picture-director Rithy Panh, to have presented his work at Cannes.
 The film also won the Golden Gateway Award for Best Film at Mumbai International Film Festival, the Tiger Jury Award at Cinemasia Amsterdam and the Bayard for Best First Fiction Film at Namur International Film Festival.
 In the US, it was shown at New Directors/New Films and theatrically released at MoMA.

 The Asia Pacific Screen Academy expresses its respect for and acknowledgement of the South East Queensland Aboriginal and Torres Strait Islander communities.
 We pay our respects to the Traditional Owners of country, including the custodial communities on whose land works are created and celebrated by the Asia Pacific Screen Awards.
 We acknowledge the continuing connection to land, waters and communities.
 We also pay our respects to Elders, past and emerging.
 We recognise the integral role Aboriginal and Torres Strait Islander and First Nations peoples continue to play in storytelling and celebration spaces.